tvdboom/ATOM/README.md

 		- 'univariate': perform a univariate statistical test
 		- 'PCA': perform a principal component analysis
 		- 'SFM': select best features from an existing model
-	+ solver: string or model class (default=depend on strategy)
+	+ solver: string or callable (default=depend on strategy)
 	Solver or model to use for the feature selection strategy.
-See the scikit-learn documentation for an extended descrition of the choices.
+See the sklearn documentation for an extended descrition of the choices.
 Select None for the default option per strategy (not applicable for SFM).
 		- for 'univariate', choose from:
 			* 'f_classif' (default for classification tasks)
 			* 'f_regression' (default for regression tasks)
 			* 'mutual_info_classif'
 			* 'mutual_info_regression'
 			* 'chi2'
+			* Any function taking two arrays X and y, and returning a pair of arrays (scores, pvalues)
 		- for 'PCA', choose one from:
 			* 'auto' (default)
 			* 'full'
 			* 'arpack'
 			* 'randomized'
-		- for 'SFM', choose a model class (not yet fitted).
-No default.
+		- for 'SFM', choose a base estimator from which the transformer is built (not yet fitted).
+The estimator must have either a feature_importances_ or coef_ attribute after fitting.
+This parameter has no default option.
 	+ max_features: int or float, optional (default=None)
 	Number of features to select.
 		- None: select all features